We are an Innovation Lab operating within The Home Depot, finding competitive edges with software and analytics

 Lukas brings expertise in Sales, Client Engagement, Marketing, and Entrepreneurship.
 He holds a Bachelor of Science in Aviation Technology and an MBA at Carnegie Mellon University - Tepper School of Business where he was a Swartz Entrepreneurial Fellows.
 Prior to joining Tepper, Lukas founded and managed an arts promotion company in Alaska and was a guide on the Himalayan Mountains in Nepal.
 In his free time, he seeks adventure in nature, climbing intimidating ice mountains, skiing the most dangerous virgin slopes, and flying bush planes.
 Always with a positive attitude, Lukas ensures our customers have a positive experience.

-Trebor brings over 15 years of experience in software development and operations, with roles in technical leadership at a number of successful venture-backed startups around Austin, as well as a 5-year stint at Apple.
-He was a National Merit Scholar at UT Austin before leaving school early after discovering that college life wasn’t as portrayed in the movie Real Genius.
+Schell brings over 15 years of experience in software development and operations, with roles in technical leadership at a number of successful venture-backed startups around Austin, as well as a 5-year stint at Apple.
+She was a National Merit Scholar at UT Austin before leaving school early after discovering that college life wasn’t as portrayed in the movie Real Genius.

-Outside work, he can be found hanging out with his wife, two kids and two dogs, listening to punk rock and enjoying the Austin scene.
+Outside work, she can be found hanging out with her partner, two kids and two dogs, listening to punk rock and enjoying the Austin scene.

 Dave is a retail and startup junkie.
 He has spent his 9 year career in the retail space helping make sense out of the dollars and cents.
 Dave has worked on both sides of the retail technology table: Leading an IT team for an apparel retailer and working in product management for a SaaS based internet marketing company.
 Before Dave started working in retail he attended The University of Virginia, where he earned a BS in Electrical Engineering.

 When Dave isn't innovating for The Home Depot, he enjoys spending time with his wife and 2 kids, building custom furniture, and watching any of his favorite New York sports teams.